 A graduate of NYU with a MA in Educational Theatre, she has worked, for more than 40 years, as a director, performer, playwright, storyteller, puppet maker, teacher, arts administrator and producer of theatre in colleges, public schools, community centers and alternative performing spaces in New York City and Ithaca NY.
 She is one of the founding members of It’s All Right To Be Woman Theatre, and retired, after 23 years, as the director of Senior Citizen Theatre Troupe of Lifelong in Ithaca, NY.
 In the 1970’s and 80’s she owned and managed two retail businesses: Djuna Books, a feminist bookstore in New York City and Lucia a women’s clothing store in Ithaca, NY.

 She is a recipient of many local and national grants for her writing, directing and film work.
 Most recently she received an award as Friend of the Arts in Tompkins County.
-As a volunteer, in Ithaca, NY, she served on the Tomkpkins County Strategic Tourism Planning Board (chair 2015) and is currently President of the Board of Cinemapolis Ithaca’s only independent member supported cinema.
+As a volunteer, in Ithaca, NY, she served on the Tompkins County Strategic Tourism Planning Board (chair 2015) and the Board of Cinemapolis ( chair, 2016, 2017, 2018) Ithaca’s only independent member supported cinema.
 She also volunteers for other arts and human services organizations in Ithaca NY.
 She is a member of Eliminating Abortion Stigma (EAS).
 The group lobbies, writes letters to the editor, made a video We Are the Women You Know and has participated in many rallies, including the most recent Stop The Ban Rally in Ithaca NY.
 Two articles from that rally: Ithaca Voice and the Ithaca Journal.
 In the past she served as president of the boards of the Kitchen Theatre and the Greater Ithaca Activities Center; and helped to form her neighborhood association, South of the Creek Neighbors.
 In 2017 she was one of the organizers of the Women’s March in Ithaca, NY.